-With the understanding that any memorial site selected in the Reserve will be compact in its overall size, the GWOT Memorial Foundation endeavors to fulfill its core mission principles to Honor, Heal, Empower, and Unite.
+With the understanding that any memorial site selected in the Reserve is likely to be under half an acre in total size, the GWOT Memorial Foundation endeavors to fulfill its core mission principles to Honor, Heal, Empower, and Unite.
 Building on these tenets, the physical requirements for the program are divided into four physical site characteristics.